LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 ### Adding Some Style

-A widget may be styled using CSS.
+A widget may be styled using CSS, or its more fancy variants such as LESS or SCSS.
-LaxarJS supports generating the CSS from SCSS source files, allowing to place common definitions for font size, color and much more within a shared "theme" folder.
 To keep things simple, you can ignore SCSS and themes for now and simply write a CSS file for your widget, in our case under `default.theme/css/shopping-cart-widget.css`.
 Once you are familiar with the basics, read the article on [creating themes](./creating_themes.md) for more information.

-Thanks to Bootstrap this widget does not require a lot of fancy styling:
+Thanks to Bootstrap CSS, this widget does not require a lot of fancy styling:

 ```CSS
 .shopping-cart-widget .cart-amount,